 To smarten up your app with business logic you can use microflows.
 To verify that your microflow works as expected you can create unit tests using the UnitTesting module.
 The UnitTesting module provides an easy to use interface to manage and run unit tests.
 The module supports unit tests that are created using microflows and unit tests that are created using JUnit.

-- How to set up the UnitTesting module.
+- Set up the UnitTesting module

-- How to create a microflow unit test.
+- Create a microflow unit test

 Before you can start with this how-to, make sure you have completed the following prerequisites: